-The Member may choose to receive services from an Out-of-Network provider.
-Benefits will generally be payable at a lower level when an Out-of-Network Provider is voluntarily used.
-The Member should be aware that in some situations, Out-of-Network providers and facilities may choose to bill Member the difference between Our Allowable Fee and their billed charge, which is a practive known as balance billing.
-Member will be responsible for the balance billed amount and that balance billed amount could be very large.
-Member should avoid using Out-of-Network Providers.
-Refer to the SBC for specific benefit information.
+The Covered Person may choose to receive services from an Out-of-Network provider.
+Benefits will be payable at a lower level when an Out-of-Network Provider is used.
+An Out-of-Network Provider Differential will be applied.
+The Covered Person should be aware that Out-of-Network providers and facilities may choose to bill Covered Person the difference between Our Allowable Fee and their billed charge (called balance billing).
+Covered Person will be responsible for the balance billed amount and that balance billed amount could be very large.
+Covered Person should avoid using Out-of-Network Providers.
+Refer to the SBC.
 Out-of-Network Benefits provided under this Policy are described in Section 5.
+In certain circumstances, we may directly reimburse the Covered Person for services/supplies obtained from Out-of-Network providers.